btcpayserver/btcpayserver-doc/Payjoin-spec.md

 In order to be useful, a sender and a receiver must share the same type of bitcoin address.

 Ideally, this means that the receiver could adapt the invoice's payment address and contributed input to match the sender's orginal PSBT.
 In the context of BTCPay Server, this would mean that one merchant needs to setup two wallets for a single store.
-While this is theorically possible, this requires a big refactoring in our code.
+While this is theorically possible, this requires a big refactoring in our code and is not yet available.

-Also, even in the event we developed such feature, merchants are rarely technically apt to understand the reason of using two wallets for their store to accomodate such technical limitation.
+Also, even in the event that we developed such feature, merchants are rarely technically apt to understand the reason of using two wallets for their store to accomodate such technical limitation.

 Another proposition is to allow one wallet to support both, P2WPKH and P2SH-P2WPKH.
-But this is problematic, this is non standard so no wallet or tool support fund recovery on such type of wallet.
+But this is problematic as it is non standard so no wallet or tool supports fund recovery for such a type of wallet.

-For now, we only support a single wallet for the store of the merchant, P2SH-P2WPKH  or P2WPKH who are [the most common type of inputs](https://transactionfee.info/charts/inputs-segwit-distribution/).
+For now, we only support a single wallet for the store of the merchant, P2SH-P2WPKH or P2WPKH which are [the most common type of inputs](https://transactionfee.info/charts/inputs-segwit-distribution/).

-This mean that if the type does not match the sender's wallet type, then the payjoin will not be created and the payment will fallback to a normal transaction.
+This means that if the type does not match the sender's wallet type, the payjoin will not be created and the payment will fallback to a normal transaction.

 ### Receiver's payment batching <a name="batching"></a>

-Because the sender is not verifying the outputs that the receiver has the freedom to add output for payments he wants to make.
+Because the sender is not verifying the outputs of the payjoin transaction proposal, the receiver has the freedom to add output for payments they want to make.

 Imagine Alice making transaction of 1 BTC to Bob.
 Bob decided he wanted to send 2 BTC to an exchange.
 When Alice is negotiating a payjoin, Bob can add 2 BTC in the outputs in addition to his inputs.
 In such way, he will economize fees.

 ### Analysis poisoning

-While our protocol allow the receiver to change the output address in order to break some blockchain analysis heuristic, we are still not taking advantage of it.
+While our protocol allows the receiver to change the output address in order to break some blockchain analysis heuristic, we are still not taking advantage of it.

 ## References